eldor-fozilov/4d-editing/README.md

 ## Acknowledgements
-Thank you to the authors of the original projects for providing the codebase.
+This project is built on top of the of the codebase provided by these super cool projects:
 ["InstructGS2GS"](https://instruct-gs2gs.github.io/) and
 ["4D Gaussian Splatting for Real-Time Dynamic Scene Rendering"](https://guanjunwu.github.io/4dgs/)